Iwaizumi doesn't know what's wrong with Oikawa.

 Oikawa ribs him again.

-And Iwaizumi, annoyed, reaches out and takes Oikawa's hand (the one with the elbow that keeps ribbing him damn it) and openly slides their fingers together before closing around Oikawa's.
+And Iwaizumi, annoyed, reaches out and takes Oikawa's hand (the one with the elbow that keeps ribbing him damn it) and openly slides their fingers together before closing them around Oikawa's.
 He sticks out his tongue at Matsukawa.

 Hanamaki gasps.
 "This is the most outrageous public display of affection ever.
 I'm calling the cops."